captionnemo/WordCount-with-Hadoop/README.md

     * Note: runner class not extends or implements any class and interface, but in runner class must have a main static class*

- * data.txt: list of students receiving encourage learning scholarships in HCMUTE from 2018 to 2020.
+ * data.txt: list of student receiving encourage learning scholarships in HCMUTE from 2018 to 2020.

 ## ***INSTALLATION***